anuga1995/ProtfolioProjects/README.md

+                                                       SQL Project: Analysis of COVID-19 Data The link to the dataset: https://ourworldindata.org/covid-deaths

 This project is focused on analyzing COVID-19 data from the Our World in Data project, specifically the "covid-deaths" dataset.
 The dataset is a daily updated dataset, and it includes information about COVID-19 cases and deaths, as well as population data for different countries and regions.

 The SQL queries in this project analyze the dataset in various ways, including: